This Eid, Lucknowites with kin in Valley facing anxious moments

 Mehnaaz says, “We don’t know what’s happening back home.
 Can’t stop my tears when I think of my mother to whom I would talk thrice a day.”

 “I am totally cut off now.
-My two year old child is always asking me to call Nani and Nana (grandparents) but I can’t.” says Mehnaaz, who is mostly glued to the TV for keeping a tab about the developments of the Valley.
+My two year old child is always asking me to call Nani and Nana (grandparents) but I can’t.” says Mehnaaz, who is mostly glued to the TV for watching the developments in the Valley.

 Mehnaaz returned from Kashimir a couple of weeks ago after spending 17 days with her loved ones.
 The Valley was so peaceful then.
 I visited my aunt, who was recently diagnosed with heart ailment.
 “I’m worried about her health.
 But can’t do much.
 I pray to Allah to bring peace and happiness in Kashmir soon,” she said.